RazvanChivu/Movies-Website/readme.txt

-login/register and dark mode buttons are functional when logged in with admin user we have access to the CRUD page for admin in the admin page we can add/delete/update users/movies/series
+login/register and dark mode buttons are functional when logged in with admin user we have access to the admin page by pressing the "Salut, user" button in the admin page we can add/delete/update users/movies/series

 admin user sample